Definition

 European Commission Highlights Bioeconomy Measures And Environmental Simplification Agenda

-The European Commission has launched a major environmental simplification and bioeconomy agenda, proposing to discontinue the SCIP database and streamline reporting across chemicals, waste, and industrial emissions.
-This signals a strategic shift toward integrated data management via the Digital Product Passport, requiring businesses to prepare for consolidated circular economy requirements and reduced administrative friction.
+The European Commission has unveiled a major environmental simplification agenda to streamline reporting and replace the SCIP database with the Digital Product Passport.
+This signals a strategic shift toward integrated data management, requiring businesses to prepare for consolidated circular economy requirements and reduced administrative friction across supply chains.

 HEAL Urges EP ENVI Committee To Reject EU Environmental Omnibus Proposals